-1 LIPA HEARING 11-29-2021 solar is a big investment, and that precludes some 2 people from participating.
-In fact, we know that 3 from the data 83 percent of rooftop solar adopters in 4 Long Island have incomes that are higher from the 5 median in Nassau and Suffolk County.
-And our 6 low-income customers are half as likely as other 7 customers to install rooftop solar.
-8 9 So between the size of the Net Metering subsidy and the unequal access of the 10 subsidy, you can see why this begins to create a 11 12 fairness issue.
-13 There are a number of policy 14 responses to this.
-First and most importantly, LIPA 15 is working hard to expand access to solar to more 16 customers in a number of ways that include the 17 Community Distributed Generation tariffs I discussed earlier.
-18 19 LIPA's Solar Communities Program, 20 which is dedicated exclusively to income-eligible 21 participants, also by partnering with NYSERDA to 22 provide low-interest solar loans and by enabling 23 community choice aggregation and reducing barriers to 24 participation.
-25 So I'll note that expanding access
+- responses to this.
+First and most importantly, LIPA is working hard to expand access to solar to more customers in a number of ways that include the Community Distributed Generation tariffs I discussed earlier. - LIPA's Solar Communities Program, which is dedicated exclusively to income-eligible participants, also by partnering with NYSERDA to provide low-interest solar loans and by enabling community choice aggregation and reducing barriers to participation. - So I'll note that expanding access